 Naruto sighs and mutters something along the lines of the Hokage not being as all-powerful or respected as he should be.
 "So what's up?"

-Shikamaru only manages to stare blankly at the young blonde in return.
+Shikamaru only manages to stare blankly at the young blond in return.
 "What?"

 The others in the room have no such issue expressing themselves.
 At the same time Chōji offers his enthusiastic congratulations (clapping his stunned best friend on the back) and Ino squeals in delight and hugs her son, Naruto releases a wailing, "You can't!"

-All attention turns to the blonde Hokage, Ino shooting her husband a threatening look; Michio looks suddenly crestfallen.
+All attention turns to the blond Hokage, Ino shooting her husband a threatening look; Michio looks suddenly crestfallen.
 "And why not?" the Namikaze matriarch growls.

 Naruto shrinks back upon himself.
 "W-well, if Shika gets married, then Shikamaru's gonna retire," he stresses.
 "And I need him."